Norethisterone: Brand names

-Norethisterone (NET), including as NETA and NETE, has been marketed under many brand names throughout the world.
+Norethisterone is available in Bangladesh as Menogia (ACI), Normens (Renata) etc. Norethisterone (NET), including as norethisterone acetate and norethisterone enanthate, has been marketed under many brand names throughout the world.

 Availability

 United States

-Norethisterone was previously available alone in 5 mg tablets under the brand names Norlutin in the United States, but this formulation has since been discontinued in this country.
-However, NETA remains available alone in 5 mg tablets under the brand name Aygestin in the United States.
+Norethisterone was previously available alone in 5 mg tablets under the brand name Norlutin in the United States, but this formulation has since been discontinued.
+However, norethisterone acetate remains available alone in 5 mg tablets under the brand name Aygestin in the United States.
 It is one of the only non-contraceptive progestogen-only drug formulations that remains available in the United States.
 The others include progesterone, medroxyprogesterone acetate, megestrol acetate, and hydroxyprogesterone caproate, as well as the atypical agent danazol.

-Both norethisterone and NETA are also available in the United States as contraceptives.
-Norethisterone is available both alone (brand names Camila, Errin, Heather, Micronor, Nor-QD, others) and in combination with EE (Norinyl, Ortho-Novum, others) or mestranol (Norinyl, Ortho-Novum, others), while NETA is available only in combination with EE (Norlestrin, others).
-NETE is not available in the United States in any form.
+Both norethisterone and norethisterone acetate are also available in the United States as contraceptives.
+Norethisterone is available both alone (brand names Camila, Errin, Heather, Micronor, Nor-QD, others) and in combination with EE (Norinyl, Ortho-Novum, others) or mestranol (Norinyl, Ortho-Novum, others), while norethisterone acetate is available only in combination with EE (Norlestrin, others).
+Norethisterone enanthate is not available in the United States in any form.

 Research

-Norethisterone, as NETA and NETE, has been studied for use as a potential male hormonal contraceptive in combination with testosterone in men.
+Norethisterone, as norethisterone acetate and norethisterone enanthate, has been studied for use as a potential male hormonal contraceptive in combination with testosterone in men.

 Long-acting norethisterone microspheres for intramuscular injection have been studied for potential use in birth control.